CODEPhylo/phylospec/README.md

 2. **ANTLR Grammar** - Machine-readable grammar for the language
 3. **JSON Component Library Format and Core Component Library** - Machine-readable specifications for types, distributions, and functions
 4. **Engine Integration Format** - Standardized way for engines to describe their capabilities
-5. **Java Reference Implementation** - Core type system with annotations
-6. **Documentation** - Comprehensive guides for types, distributions, functions, and constraints
+5. **Documentation** - Comprehensive guides for types, distributions, functions, and constraints

 ## Key Features